-We periodically access the capital markets for both equity and debt financing.
-We have filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows us to issue, in the aggregate, up to a specified amount of debt or equity securities ("Traditional Shelf"), under which we had approximately \$1.1 billion of unsold securities available at June 30, 2021.
-We also have access to a universal shelf registration statement ("WKSI Shelf"), which provides us with the ability to offer and sell an unlimited amount of debt and equity securities, subject to market conditions and our capital needs.
-We did not conduct any offerings under our Traditional Shelf or WKSI Shelf during the six months ended June 30, 2021.
+PAA Registration Statements.
+PAA periodically accesses the capital markets for both equity and debt financing.
+PAA has filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows PAA to issue, in the aggregate, up to a specified amount of debt or equity securities (the "PAA Traditional Shelf"), under which PAA had approximately \$1.1 billion of unsold securities available at June 30, 2021.
+PAA also has access to a universal shelf registration statement (the "PAA WKSI Shelf"), which provides it with the ability to offer and sell an unlimited amount of debt and equity securities, subject to market conditions and capital needs.
+PAA did not conduct any offerings under the PAA Traditional Shelf or the PAA WKSI Shelf during the six months ended June 30, 2021.

-Distributions to Our Unitholders
+Distributions to Our Class A Shareholders

-In accordance with our partnership agreement, after making distributions to holders of our outstanding preferred units, we distribute the remainder of our available cash to our common unitholders of record within 45 days following the end of each quarter.
+We distribute all of our available cash within 55 days following the end of each quarter to Class A shareholders of record.
 Available cash is generally defined as all of our cash and cash equivalents on hand at the end of each quarter less reserves established in the discretion of our general partner for future requirements.
-Our levels of financial reserves are established by our general partner and include reserves for the proper conduct of our business (including future capital expenditures and anticipated credit needs), compliance with legal or contractual obligations and funding of future distributions to our Series A and Series B preferred unitholders.
-Our available cash also includes cash on hand resulting from borrowings made after the end of the quarter.
+Our levels of financial reserves are established by our general partner and include reserves for the proper conduct of our business (including future capital expenditures and anticipated credit needs), compliance with legal or contractual obligations and funding of future distributions to our shareholders.
 See Item 5.
-"Market for Registrant's Common Units, Related Unitholder Matters and Issuer Purchases of Equity Securities-Cash Distribution Policy" included in our 2020 Annual Report on Form 10-K for additional discussion regarding distributions.
+"Market for Registrant's Shares, Related Shareholder Matters and Issuer Purchases of Equity Securities-Cash Distribution Policy" included in our 2020 Annual Report on Form 10-K for additional discussion regarding distributions.